VitalPBX/vitalpbx_ha_v4/README.md

 f.- Both servers will not be able to have a proxy since this affects the communication between them.

 ## Configurations
-We will configure in each server the IP address and the host name.
+We will configure in each server the hosname and IP address.
 Edit the following file with nano, /etc/network/interfaces<br>

 #Server 1
 <pre>
-[root@vitalpbx1 ~]# hostname vitalpbx1.local
+root@vitalpbx1:~# hostname vitalpbx1.local

-[root@vitalpbx1 ~]# nano /etc/network/interfaces
+root@vitalpbx1:~# nano /etc/network/interfaces

 Change
 #The primary network interface